 We predict pitch interval size, timbre brightness and pitch declination will not show marked differences between song and speech.
-Amongst these three features, we introduce a novel way for the assessment of pitch interval size.
-Although there is a line of research studying musical intervals which is based on the limited notion of the interval defined with the Western twelve-tone scale (that is, it is known that the harmonic interval probed from the power spectrum of speech resembles twelve-tone equal temperament scales (Ross et al., 2007; Schwartz et al., 2003; Stegemöller et al., 2008), but some studies have also identified the parallel characteristics of the melodic interval between song and speech (Han et al., 2011; Robledo et al., 2016)), our study treats interval more generally as a ratio of frequency to characterize the interval of song and speech in a unified way.
+Amongst these three features, we introduce a novel way for assessingpitch interval size.
+Although there is a line of research studying musical intervals based on the limited notion of the interval defined with the Western twelve-tone equal-tempered scale (Ross et al., 2007; Schwartz et al., 2003; Stegemöller et al., 2008; but cf. Han et al., 2011; Robledo et al., 2016), our study treats interval more generally as a ratio of frequencies to characterize the interval of song and speech in a unified way.

 Stone et al. (1999) reported that country singers use similar formant frequencies in both song and speech which is consistent with our pilot analysis (Figure 5), and they argued that the use of higher formant frequencies (e.g. singer’s formant, see also Lindblom & Sundberg (2007)) in Western classical music tradition stemmed from the necessity of the singer’s voice to be heard over a loud orchestral accompaniment.
 Similarly, Stegemöller et al. (2008) confirmed that speech and song have a similar spectral structure.
 Although we can find studies showing higher brightness in singing performed by professional singers (Barnes et al., 2004; Merrill & Larrouy-Maestri, 2017; Sharma et al., 2021; Sundberg, 2001), our dataset does not necessarily consist of recordings by professional musicians and as in the case of Stone et al. (1999) the prominent use of the high formant frequencies in singing may depend on musical style (but see Nikolsky et al., (2020) for the role of timbre played in personal music tradition).
 However, we would like to note that other aspects of timbre such as noisiness (spectral flatness) can potentially indicate the difference between song and speech (Durojaye et al., 2021).

 Cross-species comparative studies identified that the shape of pitch contour is regulated by the voice production mechanism (Tierney et al., 2011; Savage et al., 2017).
 Since both humans and birds use respiratory air pressure to drive sound-producing oscillations in membranous tissues (Tierney et al., 2011), their pitch contours tend to result in descending towards the end of the phrase.
 Although previous studies only compared on pitch contours of human music (instrumental and vocal) and animal song, we predict the same pattern can be found in human speech since it still relies on the same motor mechanism of vocal production.
 More precisely, pitch declination is predicted to happen when subglottal pressure during exhalation can influence the speed of vocal fold vibration; the high pressure facilitates faster vocal fold vibration, and low pressure therefore makes the vibration relatively slower.
-Declarative speech is also subject to this mechanism.
+Declarative speech is also subject to this mechanism (Ladd, 1984; Slifka, 2006).